org-arl/unet-blog/_posts/2020-04-01-whats-new-in-UnetStack3.1.md

 #### 3. Redefined routing service

 The routing service in UnetStack has served us well for the past decade.
-However, as our networks become more heterogenous, and the demands on routing more complex, we felt the need to rethink how routing works.
-With the emergence of underwater disruption-tolerent networks (DTNs)[^1], routers need to make decisions based on the time-to-live (TTL) of datagrams being routed.
+However, as our networks become more heterogeneous, and the demands on routing more complex, we felt the need to rethink how routing works.
+With the emergence of underwater disruption-tolerant networks (DTNs)[^1], routers need to make decisions based on the time-to-live (TTL) of datagrams being routed.
 Cross-layer optimization often requires routing information to be generated or consumed in parts of the network stack not traditionally involved in routing.

-The new routing service allows dynamic creation, maintainence, query, and consumption of routes by other agents, and helps meet complex demands from optimized underwater network protocols.
+The new routing service allows dynamic creation, maintenance, query, and consumption of routes by other agents, and helps meet complex demands from optimized underwater network protocols.

 #### 4. Link state information